-Neurofeedback tends to be arbitrarily thrown around the Neuro industro and often used as an umbrella term for different neural reconditioning technique,s whether they are truly neurofeedback or not.
+Neurofeedback tends to be arbitrarily thrown around the Neuro-industry and often used as an umbrella term for different neural reconditioning technique’s whether they are truly neurofeedback or not.

 Who is neurofeedback for?

-The answer is simple – anyone looking to improve their health. it is important to keep in mind that neurofeedback is simply a tool in the toolbelt and the best results are acheived when used in conjunction with functional medicine and qEEG brain mapping – depending upon your condition.
-Who we have seen gain the most benefit are:
+The answer is simple – anyone looking to improve their health.
+It is important to keep in mind that neurofeedback is simply a tool in the tool belt and the best results are achieved when used in conjunction with functional medicine and qEEG brain mapping – depending upon your condition.
+Who we have seen gain the most benefit are those with:

 - Anyone with a severe head or neck injury, even if it is years later

-- Folks that have chronic and unknown conditions – often there is underlying early physical or emotional trauma associated
+- Chronic and unknown conditions – often there is underlying early physical or emotional trauma associated

 If you are willing to do the work, show up and persevere when faced with challenges then neurofeedback is right for you.
 The individuals who see the most robust changes are the ones committed to the work and patient throughout the process.
 Many clients tell me the journey isn’t always easy but the benefits far outweigh the work involved.

 If you are interested in getting started with rehabilitating your brain to full and optimal function we currently have an office in Calgary, AB and Red Deer, AB.